search icon

-You should start an LLC to limit personal liability, enjoy flexibility in management and taxation, and gain credibility and protection for your business while simplifying its structure.
+An entrepreneur should consider starting an LLC to limit personal liability, enjoy flexibility in management and taxation, and gain credibility and protection for the business while simplifying its structure.

 Starts at $0 + state fees and only takes 5-10 minutes

-If you’re ready to start a new venture, the limited liability company (LLC) structure might be the right one.
+If an entrepreneur is ready to start a new venture, the limited liability company (LLC) structure might be the right one.
 But why create an LLC?
-And how do you know if that type of entity fits your needs?
-Take a look below at the many reasons you might want to start an LLC.
-If you decide your business should be an LLC, our catalog of business support and maintenance services can help you smoothly form and run it.
+And how can a business owner know if that structure fits their needs?

 4 Reasons to Start an LLC

 There are usually four reasons why an LLC is the choice of entity for many business owners.
-Some entrepreneurs choose LLCs for different or additional reasons specific to them, so it’s important to speak to legal and financial experts about your unique needs before making a selection.
+Some entrepreneurs choose LLCs for different or additional reasons specific to them, so it’s for each entrepreneur to speak to legal and financial experts about their unique needs before making a selection.

 Reason 1: Personal Liability Protection

-If you want to start a business without filing paperwork with your state, you can do it, but you will open yourself up to many legal and financial pitfalls.
+If someone wants to start a business without filing paperwork with the state, they can do so, but they will open themselves up to potential legal and financial pitfalls.
 Solo owners or joint owners who start businesses without filing formation paperwork start sole proprietorships or general partnerships.

-Typically, a sole proprietor or general partner is personally liable for any business legal or financial woes.
-Without liability protection, a business creditor or anyone who sues your venture can collect a judgment or debt from your personal assets.
-This can include your personal savings, your home, your car, etc.
+Typically, a sole proprietor or general partner is personally liable for any of the business’s legal or financial woes.
+Without liability protection, a business creditor or anyone who sues a business can collect a judgment or debt from the owners’ personal assets.
+This can include the owner’s personal savings, home, car, and other assets.

-Why start an LLC?
-You can usually avoid incurring personal liability for business issues by forming an LLC.
-In most cases, a business creditor or litigant can’t touch your personal assets to satisfy an LLC’s debts unless you commingle assets or use your LLC for personal matters.
+So why start an LLC?
+An entrepreneur can usually avoid incurring personal liability for business issues by forming an LLC.
+In most cases, a business creditor or litigant can’t touch an owner’s personal assets to satisfy an LLC’s debts unless they commingle assets or use the LLC for personal matters.

 Reason 2: Taxes

-An LLC isn’t the only commercial entity that can shield you from personal liability.
-A corporation can also protect you from legal and financial troubles, but corporate shareholders have more tax liabilities than LLC members.
+An LLC isn’t the only commercial entity that can shield a business owner from personal liability.
+A corporation can also protect an entrepreneur from legal and financial troubles, but corporate shareholders generally have more tax liabilities than LLC members.

 Corporate shareholders are doubly taxed.
 This means the corporate entity has to pay taxes on its income, while the shareholders have to pay income taxes on the distributions they receive from the corporate revenue as well.
 On the other hand, LLCs don’t pay income taxes at the entity level.
 Only LLC members pay income taxes on their share of the business earnings.
 This LLC taxation is called pass-through taxation.